Our specimen collection

 What is a voucher specimen?

-If you have a requirement to lodge voucher specimens for your research, please contact us before beginning your project to discuss your requirements.
+If you are required to lodge voucher specimens as part of your research, please contact us before beginning your project to discuss the requirements.

-Acceptance of voucher specimens will be assessed on a case by case basis.
-We will only accept voucher specimens that are:
+Acceptance of voucher specimens will be assessed on a case-by-case basis.
+We can only accept voucher specimens that:

-• Associated with bona fide research, that has ethics approval (if required)
+• are associated with bona fide research, that has ethics approval (if required)

-• Meet the Queensland Herbarium quality standards, including data (see the Policy for accession of plant specimens into the Queensland Herbarium collections)
+• meet the Queensland Herbarium quality standards, including data.
+Contact us regarding our policy for accession of plant specimens into the Queensland Herbarium collections.

 What is a type specimen?

-The allocation of Type specimens is an important part of how new species are described.
+Type specimens are those permanently associated with the published scientific name and description of a newly described species.
+The allocation of Type specimens is an important part of how species are described.
 New species are published under international rules that help standardise botanical name use across the world.

-The Queensland Herbarium houses more than 9000 Type specimens.
-Images of these specimens are currently available on the JSTOR Global Plants website as part of the Global Plants Initiative.
+The Queensland Herbarium houses more than 10,000 Type specimens.
+Images of these specimens are available on the JSTOR Global Plants website as part of the Global Plants Initiative.

 Significance of the collections